harisqazi1/Cybersecurity/README.md

 Mid-Level
 ----------

+Cybersecurity Engineer (systems): ensures memory is handled safely, ensures interfaces are implemented securely, etc

+Cybersecurity Engineer (Web):  ensures web apps utilize frameworks or architecture paradigms that are resistant to CSRF/XSS/SQL injection attacks (using tokens, MVC frameworks, input validation, etc.), ensures imported libs are trustworthy, etc.

+DevSecOps Engineer: largely operates in the IT security space, automates security tasks and functions in a security orchestration position

 Cybersecurity Analyst - Information technology professional whose primary function is to protect organizations from cyber attacks and respond swiftly to restore protection if compromised.

 Cybersecurity Consultant - Responsible for keeping a client’s data suitably protected and free from the risk of cyber attacks and related problems